RPG-Paper-Maker/RPG-Paper-Maker/README.md

 ### Code style

 Try to respect the code style as much as possible.
-See the wiki page for code style rules soon.
+See the wiki page for code style [here](https://github.com/RPG-Paper-Maker/RPG-Paper-Maker/wiki/Coding-style).

 ### Documentation
 Always check out our [documentation](http://rpg-paper-maker.com/index.php/documentation) here.